Relative $K$-theory for $C^*$-algebras: Acknowledgements

 \section{Acknowledgements}

 The content of this paper constitutes a portion of the research conducted for my PhD dissertation.
 I am grateful to my advisor Ian F. Putnam for suggesting the project to me, and for numerous helpful discussions.
+I also send my thanks to the referee for their careful reading and useful suggestions.